artem-istranin/system-design-sandbox/sixt/SIXT.md

 1. User should see all closest vehicles on the map.
 2. Before renting the car, user should see the price per minute of car renting.
-3. Prices are dynamic and depend on demand (we assume AI multiplier depending on the predicted traffic in the area), number of available cars in the area and location.
+3. Prices are dynamic and depend on demand (we assume price multiplier depending on the predicted traffic in the area), number of available cars in the area and location.
 4. Once user accepts renting a car no other user is allowed to rend the same car until it is returned.
 5. At the end of the road user pays based on time and ride distance.

-We focus on this key requirements and can extend it to more requirements over time.

 ## System Requirements